 The suggested protocol (Li et al., Journal of Virological Methods.
 2010.
 169, 223-7) has been published and is available on the following link: https://doi.org/10.1016/j.jviromet.2010.07.012.
-A working protocol is enclosed at the end of this document (Annex 1).
+A working protocol is enclosed in this document (Annex 1).

 This protocol is based on the initial detection of MPXV through a generic real-time PCR that detects all MPXV strains.
-If positive, it is followed by subsequent reactions targeting specifically the two MPXV clades: Western Africa and Congo Basin.
+If positive, it is followed by subsequent reactions targeting specifically the two MPXV clades: clade I and clade II.
+Differentiation of subclades IIa and IIb can only be achieved by sequencing.
+Nevertheless, all cases detected in the current outbreak have been classified as subclade IIb.